rohit-sahasrabuddhe/structure-aware-divergence/README.md

 - `ew_occupations` contains intermediate files and data reported in the paper

 `data` contains the empirical datasets we use.
-- `rutor_glacier` for the Rutor glacier experiment from the `adiv` R package https://cran.r-project.org/web/packages/adiv/index.html, originally published by Caccianaga et al. https://doi.org/10.1111/j.0030-1299.2006.14107.x
+- `rutor_glacier` for the Rutor glacier experiment from the `adiv` R package: https://cran.r-project.org/web/packages/adiv/index.html, originally published by Caccianiga et al.: https://doi.org/10.1111/j.0030-1299.2006.14107.x
 - `ew_occupations`
-    - 2021 Census of England and Wales, originally from Nomis https://www.nomisweb.co.uk/datasets/c2021ts064
+    - 2021 Census of England and Wales, originally from Nomis: https://www.nomisweb.co.uk/datasets/c2021ts064
-    - Occupations to skills mapping from ONET https://www.onetcenter.org/dictionary/30.2/excel/skills.html
+    - Occupations to skills mapping from ONET: https://www.onetcenter.org/dictionary/30.2/excel/skills.html
-    - SOC2020 to ONET occupation codes from NFER https://www.nfer.ac.uk/key-topics-expertise/education-to-employment/the-skills-imperative-2035/resources/systematic-mapping-of-soc-2020/
+    - SOC2020 to ONET occupation codes from NFER: https://www.nfer.ac.uk/key-topics-expertise/education-to-employment/the-skills-imperative-2035/resources/systematic-mapping-of-soc-2020/

 The notebooks in the main directory contain code to reproduce our experiments.